 What’s an owner to do?
 You have a couple of options to make this happen.

-You can go to a local tire store, get a nice set of tires and maybe a set of rims as well.
-Now different parts of the country are different parts of the country so I can only write about what I deal with.
-There are a lot of tire retailers in the area, they are set up to put stock sized tires back on stock wheels on stock vehicles and they do a ton of them.
-This isn’t a bad thing, it’s just not helpful when you want to slap some non stock wheels and over size tires on your ride.
+You can go to a local tire store, get a nice set of tires and rims as well.
+Different parts of the country are different so I can only write about what I deal with on the East Coast.
+There are a lot of tire retailers in my area.
+Most are set up to put stock size tires on stock wheels on stock vehicles and they do a ton of them.
+This isn’t a bad thing, it’s not helpful when you want to slap some non-stock wheels and oversize tires on your ride.

-Recently I ordered tires and wheels from two different online retailers.
-The idea was to compare the services and we needed two different sets of wheels and tires for Project Overland.
+For this article I ordered tires and wheels from two different online retailers.
+The idea is to compare the services.

-The first set was ordered for our Silver JK from TireRack.
-We purchased 5 Dick Cepek GM7 wheels and 5 Kumho Road Venture AT tires.
+The first set we ordered was from TireRack.
+I purchased 5 Dick Cepek GM7 wheels and 5 Kumho Road Venture AT tires.
 (Read the review here…) Ordering was as simple as clicking through the website.
 We selected what our vehicle was and then picked shopping for a wheel and tire package.
-The stock wheel size and all optional sizes were displayed and we could select options to limit or refine our search.
-One area where the TireRack site could be improved for aftermarket is the ability to sort or search by backspacing.
-Several times we found wheels that were nice looking and were perfect other than the back space dimension was too large to fit with aftermarket larger tires.
+The site shows all stock optional wheel sizes.
+I could select options to limit or refine my search using several criteria.
+One area where the TireRack site could improve is offering a filter for backspacing.
+Several times I found wheels that were nice looking.
+After looking at the dimensions closer the backspacing was incorrect for my application.

-Once we had found the wheels and added them to the cart we were sent to tires that matched the stock tire size.
+Once I had found wheels and added them to the cart it was time to select tires.
+TireRack offered tires that matched the stock size.
 Click a change button by the size and you can search for any tire size you want.
-We chose 315/70/17 to go with those new wheels.
-Pick the tires that meet what you want by selecting tire type, or weight, or several other search terms and add that to the cart.
+I chose a 315/70/17 to go with the new wheels.
+Pick the tires that meet what you want by selecting tire type, weight, or several other search terms.

-Here is where TireRack really excels.
-They immediately prompt you to add mounting and balancing, TPMS sensors if you need it, and throw in lug nuts to boot.
-You have to pay shipping costs, that ran about $225.
-Shipping was quick and they came with protective cardboard on both sides of the wheel to protect them during shipping.
+Here is where TireRack excels.
+There is a prompt to add mounting and balancing, TPMS sensors if you need them, and add lug nuts to boot.
+You have to pay shipping costs but that varies from site to site.
+Shipping was quick.
+Everything came with cardboard on both sides of the wheel to protect them from damage.

-Total price was $2300 with shipping took about 4 days from order to our door.
+The total price was $2300 with shipping and took about 4 days from order to our door.
 (Prices are full retail and may not represent what was actually paid.)

-Our other experience was with National Tire and Wheel Off Road tire retailers.
-Based out of WV they specialize in off road wheels and tires.
+My other experience was with National Tire and Wheel.
+Based out of WV they specialize in off-road wheels and tires.

-The shopping experience is very similar to TireRack.
-Simple options that you can select and search by with a couple minor differences.
+The shopping experience is like TireRack.
+Simple options that you can select and search by.
 There are two major differences.
 One is there are more options for narrowing your searches on NTW.
-The other is you need to know your wheel and tire details, no shopping by vehicle and getting the stock information.
-If you are shopping for aftermarket wheels and larger tires you probably don’t need that info anyway.
+The other is you need to know your wheel and tire details.
+No shopping by vehicle and getting the stock information.
+If you are shopping for aftermarket wheels and larger tires you don’t need that info anyway.

-Same deal when you add tires to your order you get prompted to add TPMS sensors, mount and balance with lug nuts, and wheels or tires depending on what you selected first.
+When you add an item to your order you get a prompt for sensors, mount and balance, lug nuts, and wheels or tires depending on what you selected first.

 In our case buying the wheels and tires from NTW was not quite apples to apples.
 They were running a free shipping offer on Mickey Thompson wheels and tires.
 We purchased a set of Mickey Thompson Classic III’s and 37/12.50/17 inch Mickey Thompson Deegan 38 tires.

-Total time from red to arrival was 3 days and that included Sunday.
-Really fast but their warehouse is closer so both retailers are quick and efficient.
-NTW did not have cardboard on both sides of the wheels and they arrived with some nicks on a couple of the wheels on the uncovered inside of the rim lip.
-Not egregious but certainly not how you want to receive your expensive and brand new wheels.
+The total time from order to arrival was 3 days and that included Sunday.
+Faster but their warehouse is closer so both retailers are quick and efficient.
+NTW did not have cardboard on both sides of the wheels.
+They arrived with some nicks on a couple of the wheels on the uncovered inside of the rim lip.
+Not egregious but not how you want to receive your expensive brand new wheels.

-Total price was $2751 with that extra price being the larger tires significantly higher price versus a 35 or 315 sized tire.
+The total price was $2751 with that extra price being the larger tires.
 The 37 was $360 and the 315(35) are $212 per tire.
 That’s a big difference in price and the only reason the totals are as close as they are is the free shipping.
 (Prices are list price and may not represent what was actually paid.)

 I shopped around locally to try to match the price and never even came close.
 The average price for similar wheels and tires ranged from $3000 to $4000 dollars and up.
 The low end was a 35 and the high end a 37.
-Mourning, balancing, and TPMS sensors are where the major differences were.
+Mounting, balancing, and TPMS sensors are where the major differences were.
 The online retailers mounted and balanced 5 tires for $49.99.
-Local retailers wanted double that or more and always charged an additional fee for the larger tires.
-Some could not balance a tire that size on their machine.
+Local retailers wanted that per tire.
+They always charged an extra fee for larger tires.
+Some could not balance a tire over 35 inches on their machine.

 To be fair I want to reiterate that your area may be different.
-I know for us and our project getting a 37 inch tire mounted on wheels for under 3K is a great deal and would save over 1k compared to shopping local.
+I know for us and our project getting a 37-inch tire mounted on wheels for under 3K is a great deal.
+That 1K savings compared to shopping local is a lot of project budget.
 Is it the right answer for everyone?
-Maybe not but it’s worth considering to save money on those new wheels.
+Maybe not, but it’s worth considering to save money.